salto-io/salto/docs/syntax.md

 #### _created_by
-This is a hidden annotation (will not be seen in NaCl) that is used to store a name of the user who created this element.
+This is a hidden string annotation (will not be seen in NaCl) that is used to store a name of the user who created this element.

 #### _created_at
-This is a hidden annotation (will not be seen in NaCl) that is used to store the time the element was made.
+This is a hidden string annotation (will not be seen in NaCl) that is used to store the time the element was created.
+The time format is ISO-8601

 #### _changed_by
-This is a hidden annotation (will not be seen in NaCl) that is used to store a name of the user who last changed this element.
+This is a hidden string annotation (will not be seen in NaCl) that is used to store a name of the user who last changed this element.

 #### _changed_at
-This is a hidden annotation (will not be seen in NaCl) that is used to store the last time this element was changed.
+This is a hidden string annotation (will not be seen in NaCl) that is used to store the last time this element was changed.
+The time format is ISO-8601

 #### Adapter-specific annotations example